dcbaker/meson/docs/markdown/Compiler-properties.md

 ==

 The compiler object has a method called `get_id`, which returns a lower case string describing the "family" of the compiler.

+The compiler object also has a method `get_argument_type` which returns a lower case string of `gcc`, `msvc`, or `other`; identifying that the compiler takes the same arguments as either `gcc` or `msvc`.

-See [reference tables](Reference-tables.md) for a list of supported compiler ids.
+See [reference tables](Reference-tables.md) for a list of supported compiler ids and their argument type.

 Does code compile?
 ==